 A mouthwatering recipe for the best homemade Prime Rib soup made with leftover Standing Rib Roast.
-This flavorful beef vegetable soup recipe is made with Pappardelle pasta, and I've also included a gluten-free recipe variation swapping the pasta for potatoes.
-Either way, it's incredibly delicious!!
+This flavorful beef vegetable soup recipe is made with barley and Pappardelle pasta, but you can easily swap the pasta for potatoes.
+Either way, it’s incredibly delicious!!

 How To Freeze Leftover Prime Rib Bones